msacar/code-sitter/README.md

 ## 🏗️ Architecture

-Code-Sitter uses a modular architecture where each programming language can optionally provide:
+codesitter uses a modular architecture where each programming language can optionally provide:

 ```
 Language → Analyzer → Extracted Data